 I was appalled to find numerous simple, factual errors.
 Some were just annoying, like the assertion that Lily Briscoe’s attitude in the first part of the story was typical for a young woman of the 1920s, when the first part of the novel takes place before World War I!
 More serious were errors that betrayed a fundamental misunderstanding, like the assertion that Mrs. Ramsay gets up from her knitting to go into town with Mr. Tansley, leaving James all by himself for an hour or so??!!
 No: Mrs. Ramsay goes into town directly after lunch, before the action of the novel begins.
 Her trip into town is a memory from earlier that afternoon.

 So not only will these shortcuts deprive you of the benefits of doing your own learning, they will actually mislead and misinform you!

 2. They prevent you from thinking for yourself.

 3. They encourage you to think—wrongly—that the goal is to discover THE ANSWER or THE MEANING and then regurgitate it on an exam.

-SparkNotes is evil, but like Socrates I will argue that in such cases people choose evil because they think it will benefit them somehow.
+SparkNotes is evil, mostly, but like Socrates I will argue that in such cases people choose evil because they think it will benefit them somehow.
 However, now you know: shortcuts to learning don’t help you, they harm you.

 UPDATE February 2012